I believe in the power of small stories.

 If you have enjoyed this post, and you’d like to receive my monthly letter, Small Stories, you can sign up here.

-If you’d like to find out more about storytelling, I’m excited to be running the Little Stories of My Life E-Course for the third time in June.
-I’d like to take you by the hand and lead you from uncertainty to creative confidence, giving you the tools that you need to capture the world around you: to see the beauty of simple moments, to produce wholehearted words and narrative images, to tell your story and connect with others telling theirs.
+If you’d like to find out more about storytelling, join me for the Little Stories of My Life E-Course .
+I’ll take you by the hand and lead you from uncertainty to creative confidence, giving you the tools that you need to capture the world around you: to see the beauty of simple moments, to produce wholehearted words and narrative images, to tell your story and connect with others telling theirs.